VleppoOfficial/alysides/README.md

 - Mining Algorithm: 100% Proof-of-Stake

 ### VLCGLB2
-VLCGLB2 is a "beta" chain, running on current versions of Alysides which introduce nSPV compatibility.
-The VLCGLB2 coin holds no value, just like other VLC coins, as its primary purpose is testing and facilitating Custom Contract functionality for the Vleppo Application.
+VLCGLB2 is a "candidate" chain, running on current versions of Alysides.
+The VLCGLB2 coin holds no value, just like other VLC coins, as its primary purpose is facilitating Custom Contract functionality for the Vleppo Application and other offerings.

 ```shell
 -ac_name=VLCGLB2 -ac_supply=500000000 -ac_reward=1 -ac_blocktime=120 -ac_cc=1 -ac_ccenable=167,168,169,228,236,245 -ac_staked=100 -ac_end=1 -ac_public=1 -addnode=143.110.242.177 -addnode=143.110.254.96 -addnode=139.59.110.85 -addnode=139.59.110.86